AdaCore/spark2014/lrm/source/tasks-and-synchronization.rst

 =========================

 Concurrent programs require the use of different specification and verification techniques from sequential programs.
-This is the reason why concurrency constructs are excluded from |SPARK|.
+For this reason, tasks and synchronization features are currently excluded from |SPARK|.